-Therefore, we have put together this guide of 4 things that you should think about before going ahead and adding a pet to your family.
+We have put together this guide of 4 other things that you should think about before going ahead and adding a pet to your family.
 This will help you to ensure that you are making the right decision for you, your family, and for your potential pet!

 Choose Your Pet Wisely

 First of all, you need to think about what sort of pet would suit you and your family’s lifestyle and routine.
-Kids are often keen to get a cat or dog, but these are some of the highest maintenance pets you can get.
-Therefore, you should do some research into the different pet options available to you and what sort of care they would require.
+Kids are often keen to get a cat or dog, and they are also the most popular choice.
+You can take a look at offers like goldendoodle puppy for sale or one at an animal shelter near your location to explore the options available.
+However, pets may require special care and supervision and therefore, you should do some research into the different pet options available to you before choosing one.
+There are other non-conventional options as well, like a bird, rabbit, guinea pig, ferret, fish, hamster, etc.

 Guinea pigs can make for good first pets because they are social animals and only have short lifespans, meaning that you do not have to sign up to long-term commitment.
 But don’t forget that you will be the primary care giver, so try not to let the kids talk you into getting a snake if you are not willing to even touch it once it arrives.